OpenRegulatory Template

 General Information

-Description of Event: <Describe e.g. the cause that led to the event, the relationship between device and event, urgency of required actions>
+Description of the Event: <Describe e.g. the cause that led to the event, the relationship between device and event, urgency of required actions>

 Report Date and Time:

-Affected Medical Device: <Enter UDI here>
+Affected Medical Device: <Enter UDI-DI here>

 Incident Assessment: The event is a reportable incident: